jmabeynot/jmabeynot.github.io/src/index.rst

 Home
 ----

-.. tagline:: You help others.
-It’s time to get the help you need and deserve.
+.. tagline:: You're good at helping others.
+It’s time to get good help you for yourself!

 .. bs-carousel::